 This report from Putnam-Consulting Group and Robert Wood Johnson Foundation provides a look at some of the efforts leading foundations are making, as well as the challenges they face.
 Based on interviews with 30 foundation leaders, this report explores the ways in which foundations are applying principles of equity within their own operations - from grantmaking, to investments, to human resources.
+(September 2016)

-D5 is a five-year coalition to advance philanthropy’s diversity, equity, and inclusion.
+D5 Coalition is a five-year coalition to advance philanthropy’s diversity, equity, and inclusion.
 D5 builds on the achievements and lessons of many in the field.
 The decades-long work of affinity groups and other partners on diversity issues are essential building blocks of D5′s work going forward.
 D5’s ultimate goal: By bringing new voices and expertise to the table, we have the potential to make foundations more effective at advancing the common good.
 Diversity and inclusion can help foundations better identify creative solutions to our internal challenges and to those faced by the communities we serve.

 D5’s Final State of the Work highlights voices of leaders in the field who share their stories of change and progress.
 Some are longtime advocates; some are newer enthusiasts.
 Each of them shares a perspective on what has worked and what challenges remain as they lead their institutions through changes to meet the demands of a new America.
+(2016)

 D5's Analysis of Policies, Practices, and Programs for Advancing Diversity, Equity, and Inclusion is a useful tool for foundation staff, leadership and other members of the philanthropy community who want to take action to advance DEI.
 It provides a comprehensive scan of existing written and web-based resources from philanthropy and the more general fields of organizational effectiveness and social justice in order to identify existing policies, practices, and tools that can inform and guide philanthropic action.
+(2013)